OlaviSau/webtorrent-docs/lib/torrent.md

    The callback when the selection is updated with new data.

 ### Description
+Makes sure the parameters are valid, then updates selections.
 ### Examples
 # Torrent.prototype.addWebSeed()
  Add a web seed to the swarm